 Second Chance Act Strengthening Relationships Between Young Fathers, Young Mothers, and Their Children

-This grant program supports the implementation and delivery of culturally appropriate and gender-specific transitional services that include one-on-one, group, and peer mentoring services for youth and young adults up to age 24 who are fathers and mothers and in the criminal justice system.
-Other services may include a broad range of activities, including providing case management, assessing both risk factors and personal strengths that can affect recidivism, substance use treatment, and other supportive, comprehensive services to promote responsible parenting and family engagement.
+This grant program supported the implementation and delivery of culturally appropriate and gender-specific transitional services that included one-on-one, group, and peer mentoring services for young fathers and mothers up to age 24 in the criminal justice system.
+Other services included a broad range of activities, such as providing case management, assessing both the risk factors and personal strengths that affect recidivism, substance addiction treatment, and other supportive, comprehensive services.

-For more information, see the most recent OJJDP grant solicitation.
+For more information, see the most recent OJJDP grant solicitation from 2016.

 Current and Past Grantees: